Claims & Litigation Management - Session 1 - David vs. Goliath: How and Why to Personalize the Corporate Client in Litigation

 David McLain, Higgins, Hopkins, McLain & Roswell, LLC

-Christina Washington, AIC, SCLA, AINS, Vela Insurance Services LLC
+Christina Wright, AIC, SCLA, AINS, CCP, CRIS, Vela Insurance Services LLC

 Allocation methodologies used in claims are far too speculative, often absent of verifiable scientific approaches and typically reliant on subjective and biased opinions.
 Allocating responsibility between interested parties often skews from reality in (for example) complex construction defect matters, which often include numerous interested parties with associated experts pointing fingers at everyone else.
 This has come to be expected in the litigious construction defect market; however, the question remains: Is this method productive in resolving claims and lawsuits in a legitimate and equitable manner?